streamr-dev/native-sdk/README.md

 This is the ongoing development repository for the Streamr Native SDK, a native counterpart of the [streamr-dev/network](https://github.com/your-github-username/streamr-dev/network).

+## Libstreamrproxyclient

+[Libstreamrproxyclient](packages/streamr-libstreamrproxyclient) is a multi-platform native library for publishing messages to the Streamr network implemented as a part of the Streamr Native SDK.
+The library can be used to publish messages to the Streamr network on all platforms supported by the Streamr Native SDK, including Linux, macOS, iOS, and Android.

 ## Getting started

 ### Recommended development environment